pingidentity/pingdirectory-go-client/docs/DiskSpaceUsageMonitorProviderResponse.md

 ### NewDiskSpaceUsageMonitorProviderResponse

-`func NewDiskSpaceUsageMonitorProviderResponse(schemas []EnumdiskSpaceUsageMonitorProviderSchemaUrn, alertFrequency string, enabled bool, ) *DiskSpaceUsageMonitorProviderResponse`
+`func NewDiskSpaceUsageMonitorProviderResponse(schemas []EnumdiskSpaceUsageMonitorProviderSchemaUrn, id string, alertFrequency string, enabled bool, ) *DiskSpaceUsageMonitorProviderResponse`

 NewDiskSpaceUsageMonitorProviderResponse instantiates a new DiskSpaceUsageMonitorProviderResponse object This constructor will assign default values to properties that have it defined,